The Day Kiss Debuted Their Pro Wrestler, ‘The Demon’

 Between their shared penchant for spectacle and oversized personalities, it's a surprise that it took Kiss and the world of professional wrestling so long to collide.
 But that's what happened on Aug.
 23, 1999, when Kiss and World Championship Wrestling debuted "The Demon" on an episode of WCW Nitro.

-On that first appearance, the Demon, wearing Gene Simmons' makeup, was played by Brian Adams, with the band on-hand to introduce him with, naturally, "God of Thunder," as you can see in the above video.
+On that first appearance, the Demon, wearing Gene Simmons' makeup, was played by Brian Adams, with the band on-hand to introduce him with, naturally, "God of Thunder," as you can see in the below video.
 But after that first broadcast, which was a ratings failure, Adams left and was replaced by Dale Torborg, who had been Simmons' first choice to represent his persona.

 “I was really pumped,” he said years later.
 “It was a dream of mine to represent Kiss, which I feel is the greatest band in the world.”